-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Ordnance Survey Limited's slavery and human trafficking statement for the financial year ending 31/3/20.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes OS's slavery and human trafficking statement for the financial year ending 31 March 2021.

-This statement was approved by the Board of Directors in September 2020.
+This statement was approved by the Board of Directors in September 2021 and signed by Steve Blair Director and CEO.